 The FCC authorizes state, local, and some tribal public safety entities to use specific spectrum bands to operate emergency communications systems.
 By statute, the FirstNet Authority holds the FCC license for the 700 MHz public safety broadband spectrum to deploy the NPSBN.
 Grant applicants seeking federal funds for emergency communications projects should be aware of initiatives and actions affecting spectrum use for public safety entities.
-Applicants should review the following spectrum issues, confirm their proposed projects are consistent with regulatory requirements and initiatives, and consult the appropriate coordinator (e.g., Frequency Coordinator, 39 SWIC), the FCC, and/or the FirstNet Authority early in the project development process to determine whether the grant applicant will have authority to operate in the desired spectrum, once complete.
+Applicants should review the following spectrum issues, confirm their proposed projects are consistent with regulatory requirements and initiatives, and consult the appropriate coordinator (e.g., Frequency Coordinator, SWIC), the FCC, and/or the FirstNet Authority early in the project development process to determine whether the grant applicant will have authority to operate in the desired spectrum, once complete.
 Key spectrum-related issues are described below:

 - Very High Frequency (VHF)/Ultra-High Frequency (UHF) Narrowbanding.
-40 The FCC mandated all non-federal LMR licensees operating between 150 and 512 MHz and using 25 kilohertz (kHz) bandwidth voice channels to migrate to 12.5 kHz bandwidth or equivalent efficiency by January 1, 2013.
+42 The FCC mandated all non-federal LMR licensees operating between 150 and 512 MHz and using 25 kilohertz (kHz) bandwidth voice channels to migrate to 12.5 kHz bandwidth or equivalent efficiency by January 1, 2013.
 Grant applicants should ensure existing LMR systems are compliant with these narrowbanding requirements and consult with the SWIC and the FCC on any non-compliance issues to avoid admonishment, monetary fines, or loss of license.
 Grant applicants that have not complied with the FCC narrowband mandate may face limitations on their eligibility for federal funding.
-41 - 800 MHz Reconfiguration (Rebanding).
-In 2004, the FCC ordered the reconfiguration of portions of the 800 MHz band to separate public safety systems from commercial cellular networks and thereby reduce harmful interference.
-While 800 MHz rebanding is complete in most areas of the U.S. it remains to be completed in the U.S.-Mexico border region.
-Public safety entities contemplating communication projects in areas still undergoing rebanding should consult their SWIC, the FCC, and the 800 MHz Transition Administrator, which is responsible for overseeing the rebanding process and providing technical assistance to affected licensees. - T-Band Migration and Auction Repealed.
-In the Consolidated Appropriations Act, 2021, Congress repealed provisions in the Middle Class Tax Relief and Job Creation Act of 2012,
+43 - 4.9 gigahertz (GHz).
+The FCC mandated that all incumbent licensees operating in the 4.9 GHz band as of January 18, 2023, submit granular technical data on their existing operations into the FCC's Universal Licensing System (ULS).
+Licensees are given at least one year from the publication date of the FCC's order in the Federal Register to submit the data.44